List of aviation accidents and incidents in the Netherlands

-This list of aviation accidents and incidents in the Netherlands includes aviation crashed and severe incidents.
+This list of aviation accidents and incidents in the Netherlands includes aviation crashes and severe incidents.
 Not all reported and minor investigated incidents are listed.
-The list also doesn't include airplane crashes in another country with many Dutch victims or a Dutch airline or Dutch owned airplane crash in another country.
+The list also doesn't include airplane crashes in another country with many Dutch victims or a Dutch airline or Dutch-owned airplane crash in another country.

 The deadliest crash was El Al Flight 1862 with 43 deaths.
 More military airplanes crashed than other kind of airplanes.
-Most of the military airplane crashes occurred in the Netherlands during World War II, with a total of around 6000 airplanes.
+Most of the military airplane crashes occurred in the Netherlands during World War II, with a total of around 6,000 airplanes.
 While during World War I the Netherlands was neutral, some airships crashed in the country.
-After World War II over 10 military airplanes crashed each year (not that the list is incomplete) in the 1950s.
+After World War II, over 10 military airplanes crashed each year (note that the list is incomplete) in the 1950s.
 The deadliest accident with a military airplane was the 1946 Apeldoorn aircraft crash with a total of 24 deaths.
-In 1980 the Dutch army bought their firsts F-16 fifhters.
-In 1993 the 29th F-16 crashed (note that not all F-16 planes crashed in the Netherlands).
+In 1980 the Dutch army bought their firsts F-16 fighters.
+In 1993 the Netherlands' 29th F-16 crashed (note that not all of these F-16s crashed in the Netherlands).